Multimodal LLM-based Query Paraphrasing for Video Search: Related Work

 \subsection{QA in Video Search}

 We also review closely related prior works \cite{askAndConfirm_ICCV,QAforRetrieval_MM,liang2023simplebaselineQA} on using the concept of Question-and-Answer (QA) in video retrieval.
 These works mainly focused on using QA to remove the ambiguity in user queries for interactive video retrievals and improve the retrieved rank lists by interacting with users.
-They first provided an initial video rank list to a user, followed by iteratively prompting the user with questions and the user providing answers until a target video was found.
-In each iteration, they updated the rank list based on the question and the user-provided answer.
-For instance, AskAndConfirm \cite{askAndConfirm_ICCV} had a pre-defined template for generating questions.
-It generates different questions by replacing the $x$ in \lq\lq Is there a $x$ in the scene?\rq\rq\ with object names.
-ViReD \cite{QAforRetrieval_MM} used the BART language model \cite{lewis-etal-2020-bart} to generate questions by inputting the initial user query, video summaries of the initial retrieved rank list, and dialogue history.
-Liang et al. \cite{liang2023simplebaselineQA} generated questions by using the T-0++ language model \cite{t0system} with the initial query and top-k initially retrieved videos as inputs.
-In \cite{liang2023simplebaselineQA}, the video question-answering model is used to answer the question as user simulation.

 There are major differences between ours and the prior works.
 First, the prior works (except \cite{liang2023simplebaselineQA}) were semi-automated, which relied on humans to obtain the answer to each question, whereas our design factors out this human aspect, thereby being more scalable due to full automation.
 Second, their QA mechanism has no quality control over the answers.
 In contrast, ours is to generate QA pairs, check the consistency among them for each paraphrased query, and eliminate those queries that are less consistent.